 For Sand filters using a push pull valve, you can't remove all of the sand.
 It would seem that there is no way to vacuum to waste a sand filter - or is there?

 There is a method, but it can be dangerous, so read carefully.
 Remove the plunger from the slide valve housing or body by loosening the large union nut, small bolts or nuts on the top, under the handle.
 Clean off any lubricant inside the valve body.
 Then insert a rubber expansion plug, usually a #11 or #12, down into the valve body.
-Tighten it fully, and don't stand over the plug, which would be dangerous if it blew out under pressure.
+Tighten it fully with pliers, and don't stand over the plug, which would be dangerous if it blew out under pressure.
 Make sure the backwash hose is not kinked and open the filter air bleeder before starting pump.
-A straight sided pressure testing type plug will hold stronger than a tapered winterizing expansion plug.
+A straight sided pressure testing plug will hold stronger than a tapered winterizing expansion plug.

 Cartridge filters don't have a backwash valve at all, because you don't backwash them, you remove them and spray them off with a garden hose.
 It would seem that there is no way to vacuum to waste with a cartridge filter - or is there?

 Option #2 is to install a 3-way valve in the pipe between the pump and filter.
-Pac-Fab 3-way valves are only $30, and the only other materials needed are a bit of pipe and some PVC glue and primer.
+Pac-Fab 3-way valves are under $30, and the only other materials needed are a bit of pipe and some PVC glue and primer.
 Use a hacksaw to cut out about a 5 in. section of PVC pipe between the pump and filter, leaving 2-3" of clear pipe on both sides to connect the new valve.
 You may need help to pull apart the pump and filter slightly as you glue the new valve into place.
 Reset the valve lid to allow the water to flow straight through the valve for normal filtration, or take a hard 90° turn and go out port #3.
 Glue a short piece of pipe to the valve, and clamp a length of backwash hose to the pipe.
 Turn the valve whenever you want to vacuum to waste on a cartridge pool filter, or when you need to lower the water from too much rain.